sameersbn/docker-gitlab/README.md

 - **DEBUG_ENTRYPOINT**: Set this to `true` to enable entrypoint debugging.
 - **GITLAB_HOST**: The hostname of the GitLab server.
 Defaults to `localhost`
+- **GITLAB_CI_HOST**: If you are migrating from GitLab CI use this parameter to configure the redirection to the GitLab service so that your existing runners continue to work without any changes.
+No defaults.
 - **GITLAB_PORT**: The port of the GitLab server.
 This value indicates the public port on which the GitLab application will be accessible on the network and appropriately configures GitLab to generate the correct urls.
 It does not affect the port on which the internal nginx server will be listening on.
 Defaults to `443` if `GITLAB_HTTPS=true`, else defaults to `80`.
 - **GITLAB_SECRETS_DB_KEY_BASE**: Used to encrypt build variables.
 Ensure that you don't lose it.
 You can generate one using `pwgen -Bsv1 64`.
 If you are migrating from GitLab CI, you need to set this value to the value of `GITLAB_CI_SECRETS_DB_KEY_BASE`.
 No defaults.
 - **GITLAB_TIMEZONE**: Configure the timezone for the gitlab application.
 This configuration does not effect cron jobs.
 Defaults to `UTC`.
 See the list of [acceptable values](http://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html).